 CSI will conduct periodic audits of FCSI®s upon renewal of their Fellow to assess compliance with industry contribution requirements.
-Designation holders must retain supporting documents to confirm the completion of CE credits.
+Designation holders must retain supporting documents to confirm the completion of IC hours.
 FCSI®s selected for audit purposes will be sent a letter of notification.
 They will be asked to submit documents to verify the industry contribution hours they have indicated on their renewal form.
 They will have 60 days to comply with the audit request.

 Failure to comply with the request may result in the FCSI® being declared “not in good standing.”
 This means they will no longer be able to use the FCSI® trademarks and will be removed from the FCSI® Directory.

 Misstated or fraudulent reporting of industry contribution work will be reported to the Designation Ethics Committee as a violation of the FCSI® Code of Ethics and will be considered according to the Ethical Misconduct Process.

 FCSI® holders must re-commit to the FCSI® Code of Ethics each year.

 To continue using the FCSI® trademarks in your own marketing, FCSI® holders must re-commit to the Certification Mark License Agreement each year.